takimafr/spring-dbunit/README.md

 ## Documentation

-Have a look at the Wiki for mdules documentation :
+Have a look at the Wiki for modules documentation :

 * [Test support](/excilys/spring-dbunit/wiki/spring-dbunit-test-module)
 * [Servlet support](/excilys/spring-dbunit/wiki/spring-dbunit-servlet-module)